orangemug/git-deploy/README.md

 ```

 ## Usage
-Git deploy looks at CI environment variables to determine the branch / tag that's just been tested.
-If the _tag_ matches a semver or the _branch_ is one of the configured branches to deploy.
-It'll deploy files from a specified directory locally into the destination repository.
+Git deploy looks at CI environment variables to determine the tag that's just been tested.
+If the _tag_ matches a semver, it'll deploy files from a specified directory locally into the destination repository.

 Ok that was a little confusing lets see an example.
 We've just pushed a build to our source git repository first off you're CI environment **must** write the build files to a directory.
 Below we've stored our builds in `/tmp/build`